 I stumbled across this gem courtesy of Kate et al. of Colour of Madness.
 It lists reasons people were admitted to the Trans-Allegheny Lunatic Asylum in Weston, West Virginia in its first 25 years of existence, from 1864 to 1889.
-While they're all pretty special, these would be my top 10 picks (I apologize to… Continue reading What Made You Crazy in 1864?
+There was certainly no DSM around at the time, and diagnosis was a bit of… Continue reading What Made You Lunatic Asylum-Level Crazy in 1864?

-This post is a follow-up of sorts to a guest post I did recently on Renard's World.
-While that post focused on the dark side of psychiatry in the 1900s, in this post we'll look even further back in history at some of the frightening goings-on in early asylums to "treat" people with psychiatric illnesses.… Continue reading Early Insane Asylums – Bedlam and Beyond
+Public domain This post is a follow-up of sorts to a guest post I did recently on Renard's World.
+While that post focused on the dark side of psychiatry in the 1900s, in this post we'll look even further back in history at some of the frightening goings-on in early asylums to "treat" people with… Continue reading Early Insane Asylums – Bedlam and Beyond